ikunetwork/WhitePaper/README.md

 Licensees will either be in the form of a third party that acquires a certain threshold of tokens, engaging the `permissionlessLicense` protocol as described below, or the `RST[x]DC`.
 An `RST[x]DC` represents an ad-hoc, virtual collective capitalized through smart contract, open to the world at large.
 An `RST[x]DC` will be expected, through their project leads, to engage clinical research organizations CRO, certified manufacturing organizations CMO and distribution, all of which are established channels available for contract on a worldwide basis.

-### The IKU Foundation
+### The IKU Network

 The mission is to establish the IN as a public utility for medical research, driving efficiency through global capital formation and decentralized liquidity pools.
 The community will own the IN in a trustless fashion, connecting individuals, science, verified researchers/research organizations – collectively participants - and capital.
-The IN will operate as the IKU Foundation, a Singapore [nonprofit] organization whose core objective is to establish and facilitate the IN, create IKU, maintain the IKU reserve and evangelize R&D efficiencies.
-In addition, the IN will maintain a grants program in which bounties will be issued for (i) eliminating issues in the IKU code and (ii) accomplishing specific medical innovations i.e. developing effective cancer treatments, aging treatments, etc. Circulating IKU will vote on the priority of bounties, capital allocation, and have the right to perform work for IN.
-To be clear, after the IN is live as described below, there will be no difference between the IN and the IKU Foundation.
+The IN will operate with a core objective to establish and facilitate the IN, create IKU, maintain the IN reserve and evangelize life extension R&D efficiencies.
+In addition, the IN will maintain a grants program in which bounties will be issued for (i) eliminating issues in the IN code and (ii) accomplishing specific medical innovations i.e. developing effective cancer treatments, aging treatments, etc. Circulating IKU will vote on the priority of bounties, capital allocation, and have the right to perform work for IN.

 ### IKU Network Utility